DavidShenJingtao/tp/docs/UserGuide.md

 For convenience, a TA can also record telegram username, but it is an optional field.

+Expected output:
+- The result display confirms the creation (e.g., "New person added: John Doe …").
+- The new contact appears in the currently displayed list (unless a filter hides it).

 Examples:
 * Add contact type `student`: `add n:John Doe p:98765432 e:johnd@example.com t:student u:@johndoe s:F2` (session required)
 ![student.png](images/student.png)